 Some users are noticing that video volumes are lowering several minutes into media playback.
 The problem is occurring on YouTube and other video apps, including Samsung’s own video app, and it seems to happen exclusively several minutes into playback.
 The issue persists into safe mode — which indicates the problem isn’t caused by a third-party app.

-One user has relayed information from a Samsung technician that indicated a software update could fix the problem — but this is at odds with other advice from one of Samsung’s official moderators who recommended a replacement unit.
+A now-deleted post on Samsung’s forum indicated a software update could fix the problem, but this is at odds with other advice from another deleted post where one of Samsung’s official moderators recommended a replacement unit.
+Unlike some other issues, it seems this one hasn’t been fixed by the Android 9.0 Pie update.

 Problem: Top speaker is inconsistent during calls